Next-gen Range Rover Evoque EV (2025) to feature the EMA platform [Update]

 Price & Release date

-We think the next-gen Range Rover Evoque would be much more expensive than the second-gen model that’s currently in showrooms.
-The base price of the bespoke electric SUV will likely be around USD 60,000.
+The base price of the bespoke electric SUV will likely start around USD 60,000.
 For reference, the prices of the gas-powered second-gen model start at USD 51,000.

-2025 Range Rover Evoque part of ‘Reimagine’ strategy
+Range Rover Evoque EV part of ‘Reimagine’ strategy

-JLR plans to come out with six Land Rover BEVs by 2026 and estimates 60% of its sales to come from BEVs by 2030.
+JLR plans to come out with four Land Rover BEVs by 2026 and offer all its models with a zero-emission propulsion system by 2030.
 With the Range Rover Evoque, one of its top three best-selling Land Rovers, offering it in a pure electric powertrain in the next generation was always on the cards.

-As the global automotive industry evolves, it’s clear to us that Land Rover finds itself at a crossroad.
-The company must respond quickly build an all-electric vehicle line-up in order to remain in the market.
-This is due to a combination of factors, such as tightening emission regulations including the looming ban on combustion vehicles in some of its big markets (New York, which is one of the biggest markets for the Range Rover models, is banning new gas-powered vehicle sales by 2035), pressure from Chinese competitors, and the fact that Tesla and the German trio are already well ahead of Land Rover with EVs.
+Land Rover must build an all-electric vehicle line-up in the next few years.
+This is due to a combination of factors, such as tightening emission regulations, including the looming ban on combustion vehicles in some of its big markets (New York, which is one of the biggest markets for the Range Rover models, is banning new gas-powered vehicle sales by 2035), pressure from Chinese competitors, and the fact that Tesla and the German trio are already well ahead of Land Rover with EVs.

 TopElectricSUV says

 Electric or combustion-engined, the Range Rover Evoque is about clean, reductive, and charming design.
 The first-gen Evoque was distinguished by its coupe-like sloping roofline and rising beltline, which is no more a novelty, The global car market is awash with SUV coupes, and a streamlined body is a prerequisite in EV design.
-So will Gerry McGovern and his designers simply add refinement and sophistication to the original formula?
-We certainly hope that there’s more to the third-gen Evoque!
+We are keen to see whether the Land Rover designers will go beyond merely enhancing the original formula.

 Featured Image Source: Jaguar Land Rover